 Tonight we will be accommodated in luxury safari tents on the banks of the Fitzroy River that have to be dismantled each year because of flooding and dine in the excellent restaurant of the Fitzroy River Lodge, another indigenous owned and managed tourism facility in the Kimberley.

 Fitzroy River Lodge En-suited Safari Tent (BLD)

-Day Ten - Fitzroy River Lodge to Broome
+Day Nine - Fitzroy River Lodge to Broome

-We start our final day early as we explore more of the Napier Range, an ancient limestone reef.
+We start our final day early as we explore more of the Napier Range.